 Dear Larry Fink and Michelle Edkins,

-To repeat Al Gore’s recent question: “Does BlackRock want to continue to finance the destruction of human civilization, or not?”
+To repeat a question posed by Al Gore: “Does BlackRock want to continue to finance the destruction of human civilization, or not?”

-In early 2019, eight U.S. Senators urged BlackRock to disclose its due diligence in regards to the deforestation wrought by the palm oil sector.
+Back in 2019, eight U.S. Senators urged BlackRock to disclose its due diligence in regards to the deforestation wrought by the palm oil sector.
 Two months later, Liberian human rights attorney Alfred Brownell blasted BlackRock during his Goldman Prize acceptance speech for financing Golden Agri-Resources, a company responsible for vast rainforest destruction and human rights abuses.
-At your AGM in May, Amazonian Indigenous leaders challenged BlackRock to get its money out of Amazon destruction.
-In December, you heard from eighteen Members of Congress urging the same thing – stop financing companies that are burning down the Amazon.
-And week after week, people ages 8 to 80 have held protests at BlackRock offices around the world, demanding you divest from destruction.
+At your AGM in 2020, Amazonian Indigenous leaders challenged BlackRock to get its money out of Amazon destruction.
+In December of that year, you heard from eighteen Members of Congress urging the same thing – stop financing companies that are burning down the Amazon.
+Over the last several years, people ages 8 to 80 have held protests at BlackRock offices around the world, demanding you divest from fossil fuels and defund deforestation.